 Expert thieves usually follow the motorcycles they want to steal too, parked, day and night.
 After thorough monitoring, they will assess the situation and come back with the necessary things to steal the motorcycle.

 Thus, it is crucial to be mindful of your surroundings.
 As you approach your destination, check your mirrors for several blocks.
 If someone is following you, lose them by pulling over and letting them pass.
 This leaves an escape route if they are indeed bike-jackers.
-Also, try making a U-turn, or go around the area.
+Also, try making a U-turn, or going around the area.
 Anyone suspicious will continue to follow you.
 Never go to your destination until you have shaken them off.

 Current Best Selling Motorcycle Chain Locks on Amazon: